 How long does it last?

 The length of time that you might continue with therapy depends on your presenting issues and what you get out of therapy.
 This can be discussed at the initial consultation and reviewed on an on-going basis.
 Each session will be weekly and will last 50 minutes.

 How much will it cost?

-The initial consultation will cost £50, payable on the day.
-On-going sessions will also be £50 per 50 minute session, payable on a weekly or monthly basis.
-If you are on a low income or unemployed an adjustment to this fee could be discussed at the initial consultation.
+The initial consultation will cost £60, payable on the day.
+On-going sessions will be between £55 & £65 per 50 minute session, payable on a weekly or monthly basis.